stdombek/docs/content/en/docs/ERM/Agreements/_index.md

 6. Click **Save & close**.
 A confirmation message appears and the agreement line is updated.

+### Adding a document to an agreement line

+You have the option of adding a document to an agreement line.
+For example, if an agreement line represents a package, a document describing the package and content could be uploaded.
+Or if an agreement line is for an ebook that is catalogued, a URL could be added linking the relevant inventory item, holding or instance.

+Note: If you are already editing an agreement line, skip to step 5.

+1. [Find the agreement](#searching-for-agreements) with the agreement line to which you want to add a document and select it.
+2. In the **Agreement details** pane, click **Agreement lines**.
+3. In the **Agreement lines** section, click the agreement line to which you want to add a document.
+4. In the **Agreement line** pane, click **Actions > Edit**.
+5. In the **Edit agreement line** window, click **Add document**.
+6. Enter a **Name** in the box.
+7. (Optional): Select a **Category** from the drop-down list.
+    * Categories include Consortium negotiation document, License, and Misc.
+8. (Optional): Enter a **Note** about the document.
+9. You must complete at least one of the following:
+    * Upload a file into the agreement record by dragging and dropping the file in the **Drag & drop to upload** box, or click **or choose file**.
+    * Enter the **Physical location** of the document in the box.
+    * Enter the **URL** of the document in the box.
+10. Repeat steps 5-9 as needed.
+The documents are saved when the agreement line is saved.

+### Deleting a document from an agreement line

+1. [Find the agreement](#searching-for-agreements) with the agreement line with the document you want to delete and select it.
+2. In the **Agreement details** pane, click **Agreement lines**.
+3. In the **Agreement lines** section, click the agreement line with the document you want to delete and select it.
+4. In the **Agreement line** pane, click **Actions > Edit**.
+5. To remove the document, click the **trash can icon** next to the document you want to delete.
+6. Click **Save & close**.
+A confirmation message appears and the agreement line is updated.

 ### Adding an unlinked agreement line

 Use this feature to add an agreement line that has no connection to a record from either the internal KB or eHoldings.